 As soon as you complete registration for a Junior Program class, your child will earn a full-season membership that includes classes, fleet access, open sailing, testing, and additional programming; everything we offer for 10 summer weeks!

-- Parent/guardian contact (including email address)
+- Parent/guardian contact (including email address) and consent

 - Child’s name and contact info